-We also created a beautiful, custom website that conveys those ideals, as well as allows women to find makeup perfect for them.
-Over 1,700 different makeup combinations were created so women can easily find the best combinations of eyeshadows, lipsticks, blushes for their specific features.
+We also created a beautiful, custom website that conveys those ideals, and allows women to find makeup perfect for them.
+Over 1,700 different makeup combinations were created so customers can easily find the best combinations of eyeshadows, lipsticks, blushes for their specific features.

 With a robust site that Avital can maintain herself, she has the platform she needs for her business to grow.